postmanlabs/labs-docs/src/pages/docs/postman/collections/data-formats.md

 warning: false
 ---

-Postman can import and export Postman and non-Postman data, including API schemas, collections, environments, data dumps, and globals.
+Postman can import and export Postman data, including collections, environments, data dumps, and globals.
+Postman can also import non-Postman data in the form of API schemas to help you consolidate your API development workflow.

 ## Contents